Justin Trudeau Kayaked Up to a Family to Talk About Climate Change

 The politician even paddled up to a group of homeowners to chat about the impact of climate change on the river.
 "Any day on the water, we call this work you know?" he joked in a video shared by Carrie Robinson.
 We know.

-He is no stranger to having his outdoor moments go viral — including the time when he surprised a family while hiking (shirtlessly).
+Is no stranger to having his outdoor moments go viral — including the time when he surprised a family while hiking (shirtlessly).

 Perhaps he wanted to paddle to draw more attention to the real issues than himself.
 Tall order, Trudeau.